Workers’ Compensation Attorney

 Assigned doctors can work in tandem with insurance companies to protect the financial interests of both parties, sometimes by denying the existence of an injury or wrongfully clearing an employee to return to work.
-To ensure that you are receiving the right prognosis, it is important to have an experienced attorney help you through the process.
+To ensure that you are receiving the right prognosis, it is important to have an experienced workers compensation attorney in Nashville help you through the process.

 Appealing a Workers’ Comp Denial

 An injured employee’s claim for benefits may be denied if the insurance company:

 - Denies that an injury occurred on the job;